-During her tenure as State Representative, Janelle has spearheaded bipartisan initiatives encompassing Voter Engagement and Turnout; Investment in K-12 and Higher Education; Juvenile and Criminal Justice Reform; and Targeted Support for Underrepresented Businesses.
-She has passed legislation to put an end to unlawful summoning of the police, support hate crime survivors, improve high school graduation rates, ensure equal pay for women, promote small business growth, raise awareness on maternal mortality, and address Oregon’s housing crisis.
-Next on Janelle’s ambitious agenda is to pass landmark legislation on Police Accountability along with mental health workforce investments, the CROWN Act, diversification of corporate boards, and increased access to the ballot for youth.
+During her tenure in the Legislature, Janelle has spearheaded bipartisan initiatives encompassing Voter Engagement and Turnout; Investment in K-12 and Higher Education; Juvenile and Criminal Justice Reform; and Targeted Support for Underrepresented Businesses.
+She is widely recognized for her tireless efforts to pass landmark legislation on Police Accountability along with mental health workforce investments, the CROWN Act, diversification of corporate boards, and increased access to the ballot for youth.
 Next on Janelle’s ambitious agenda is shepherding a game-changing semiconductor industry package and rebuilding a foundation for Oregon to grow thousands of jobs through investments in small businesses, housing, childcare, land availability, and infrastructure.